anshlabs716/syskit/README.md

 The exact functionality depends on your distribution and installed system utilities.

-### Android

-Android has its own native implementation.

-Android does not expose every traditional Linux interface to normal applications, so Android-specific functionality is implemented separately.

-SysKit Android can also use supported elevated functionality through Shizuku and root.

 ### Termux

 SysKit can run in Termux, with the Lite implementations being the recommended choice.

-Android does not expose every traditional Linux interface, so some functionality may not be available.
+Android does not expose every traditional Linux interface, so some features may not be available.

+### Android

+The Android version is a **native Android application**, rather than simply packaging the Linux version into an APK.

+Android-specific functionality is implemented separately and can use Android APIs, Shizuku, and root where supported.

 ### macOS / BSD